 One of the fundamental values at our school is the right of all members of the school community to be heard and the responsibility of others to allow this to happen.
 This is taught and reinforced through all lessons, teaching and modelling to our pupils, how to make their needs and wishes heard in a way that society and school life find acceptable.

 We take pupil voice very seriously.
-Pupils have the opportunity to have their voices heard through our School Council, Eco Council, pupil questionnaires and through regular assemblies and PHSE / RHE lessons.
+Pupils have the opportunity to have their voices heard through our School Council, pupil questionnaires and through regular assemblies and PHSE / RHE lessons.
 The councils meet regularly and take part in decision making on a range of topics, including the curriculum.
 These topics are also discussed within classes so that all pupils have an input in the decision making process.

 In the Early Years and Key Stage 1, there is particular focus on children learning to take turns and share in play; throughout their school life children are encouraged to share, and to show patience and respect.